1101 Perimeter Dr. Ste. 220, Schaumburg, IL 60173

 Lawyer Assisting with Divorce Decree Modification and Enforcement in Schaumburg

 Even the most comprehensive divorce decree can be inadequate when there is a substantial change in the circumstances of the parties or their children.
-When circumstances change, modifications to the divorce decree are often required.
-At the law office of Anderson Attorneys, P.C., we can assist you in obtaining the post decree modifications you need to better fit your present situation.
-We also represent clients seeking to avoid such modifications.
+When circumstances change, modifications to a divorce decree may become necessary.
+At Anderson Attorneys, P.C., we can help ex-spouses take steps to request post-decree modifications that will fit their current situations.
+We can also help people address modification requests by their ex-spouses and ensure that their rights will be protected in decisions made by the court.

 Post Decree Enforcement

-Failure to comply with the conditions of the original divorce decree can also require legal action.
-If your former spouse is not paying child support or spousal support fully and in a timely manner, there are legal remedies.
+An ex-spouse may need to take legal action to address the other spouse's failure to comply with the conditions of a divorce decree.
+If your former spouse is not paying child support or spousal support fully and in a timely manner, there are a variety of legal remedies available.
+You can take steps to collect the support owed, as well as interest on late payments.
 Additionally, if your ex-spouse is interfering in your parenting rights as specified by your divorce decree, legal action may be necessary.
-Our family law attorney can assist in enforcement of court orders by petitioning the court for wage garnishment and other court imposed consequences.
+Our family law attorney can assist in the enforcement of court orders by petitioning the court for wage garnishment, child custody modifications, or other remedies.

-If you need assistance with modifying or enforcing the conditions of your divorce decree, contact us at 847-850-8899 to schedule a free consultation.
-From our Schaumburg office, we serve clients throughout the Chicago area and beyond.
+To get legal help with issues related to post-decree modifications or the enforcement of court orders, contact Anderson Attorneys, P.C. at 847-850-8899 to schedule a free consultation.
+From our Schaumburg office, we assist with family law cases throughout the Chicago area and beyond.

 Contact Us Today